 Antioxidant Effect: The scavenging activity of alcoholic extract of Digitalis purpurea was measured using DPPH and the total antioxidant capacity of D. purpurea was measured by phosphomolybdate using ascorbic acid as the standard.
 Digitalis purpurea 1 mg/ml showed 94.25% DPPH scavenging activity and 92.28% total anti-oxidant activity 35.

 Insecticidal Effect: Studying of insecticidal activity of alcoholic extract of Digitalis purpurea against T. castaneum revealed that the percentage mortality of T. castaneum was 60%, at 100 mg / 2ml of alcoholic extract of Digitalis purpurea 35.

 Adverse Effects and Toxicity: Digitalis is a toxic plant.
 At low serum drug concentrations, digitalis was well tolerated.
 However, it characterized by a very narrow therapeutic index, and digitalis toxicity was one of the most common adverse drug reactions leading to hospitalization.
 Anorexia, nausea, and vomiting may be initial indicators of toxicity.
 Patients may also experience blurred vision, yellowish vision (xanthopsia), and various cardiac arrhythmias.
-Diarrhoea may be noted, as may abdominal discomfort, or pain, headache, malaise and drowsiness were common symptoms, neuralgic pain may be the earliest most severe, it may occur with confusion, disorientation, aphasia and mental clouding.
+Diarrhea may be noted, as may abdominal discomfort or pain, headache, malaise, and drowsiness were common symptoms, neuralgic pain may be the earliest most severe, it may occur with confusion, disorientation, aphasia and mental clouding.